Repton: Parish church

 The cruciform Anglo-Saxon church itself has had several additions and restorations throughout its history.
-These include Medieval Gothic north and south aisles in the nave that were rebuilt in the 13th century and widened early in the 14th century, and the addition in 1340 of the west tower and recessed spire.
-The church was also restored between 1885 and 1886 by Arthur Blomfield.
+These include Medieval Gothic north and south aisles in the nave, rebuilt in the 13th century and widened early in the 14th century, and the addition in 1340 of the west tower and recessed spire.
+The church was restored between 1885 and 1886 by Arthur Blomfield.